Kristina01111000/Drws_site/README.md

 They understood how this special foursome represents four essential principles, forces, human values that we each balance (whether we’re aware of it or not) in our own unique ways.

-check on all the edits to the 40Q and send it to him email him about the endign paragraphs for the 40 Q -> he sent them, put them in